 “Position-wise I can generally play either end of the court but I love to get out to Wing Defence whenever I can.

-“My biggest goal will be realised when I am posted to HMAS Toowoomba next year.
+“My biggest goal will be realised when I am posted in HMAS Toowoomba next year.

 “I believe it is going to be a very different environment and I’m sure there will be a whole lot of new things to learn,” she said.